 American Academy of Arts and Sciences: the American Philosophical Society

 That same year, Benjamin West was unanimously elected to membership in the American Philosophical Society in Philadelphia – the American colonial version of Great Britain’s Royal Society.
-He would meet another author and publisher of almanacs there: a fellow named Benjamin Franklin.
+He would meet and befriend another author and publisher of almanacs there: a fellow named Benjamin Franklin.

 Benjamin West was still primarily a merchant at this time, and the Revolution was on its way.
 When full-blown war finally arrived, commerce dried up.
 He went to work manufacturing clothing for the American troops.
 He continued his studies and his correspondence with the other great minds, though.

 Mathematics was Benjamin’s first love.
 In 1773 he wrote to a friend in Boston of a theorem he had developed to extract “the roots of odd powers” that was probably his greatest contribution to the field of mathematics.
 That’s right – he discovered a math formula that I can’t even begin to hope to understand, but other really smart people who could math really well understood it and lauded him for it.
-When he finally explained his theorem to other math geniuses in 1781, the American Academy of Arts and Sciences not only published it in one of their earliest journals, but unanimously elected him to membership and awarded him a diploma.
+When he finally explained his theorem to other math geniuses in 1781, the American Academy of Arts and Sciences not only published it in one of their earliest journals but unanimously elected him to membership and awarded him a diploma.
 It was his second honorary academic degree, and he still supported by only three months of formal education.
 The theorem caught the attention of the European mathematical geniuses, who, giddy with discovery, also published it.
 Benjamin West, already pretty cool, became seriously hot stuff.

 He didn’t stop at math and astronomical observations, though.
 One of the biographies I found explained a physics problem he cogitated upon for more than two years in conjunction with John Winthrop and a Mr. Oliver.
 It had to do with the properties of air in a copper tube that was then put into an otherwise airless container.
 The qualities of invisible gases – basically, the scientific understanding of the very concept of the physical nature and properties of “air” – was in its infancy.
 Our ancestor speculated about the attractive and repulsive nature of the tiny particles that made up the matter of air – what we now call its molecules – and how they would behave under different conditions.
 Gravity, matter, magnetism, and ultimately the behavior of the tails of comets played into his understanding of the question.
 This is stuff my brain simply isn’t big enough to handle.

 Benjamin West’s mind was at the peak of its illuminating brilliance as the world around him heaved.
 His most important discoveries and writings happened as the American Revolution was about to explode.
-By the end of the Revolution he had returned to academic pursuits.
+By the end of the Revolution, he had returned to academic pursuits.
 He tutored students in math and astronomy.
 He still wasn’t rich; despite his prominence in academics he never became particularly wealthy.
 The well-endowed founders of what would become Brown University had not forgotten their friend, though.
 In 1786, he was elected to a full professorship there.

-For some reason he did not begin teaching at Brown for a couple of years.
+For some reason, he did not begin teaching at Brown for a couple of years.
 Probably because of his honors and his friendship with Ben Franklin and the rest of the gang at the American Philosophical Society in Philadelphia, Benjamin West was invited to teach at the illustrious Protestant Episcopal Academy there.
 The name of that school is familiar to members of my father’s family.
 Although Benjamin West was the direct ancestor of my Arkansas-born mother, my dad, an Irish-Italian kid who grew up in the Philly suburb of Gladwyne, went to school at Philadelphia’s Episcopal Academy while his dad coached its sports teams.
 (Insert refrain from “Circle of Life” here.)